 : Log output from WinSW itself

-Optionally you could try and create a native image of your application with
+Optionally, you could try and create a native image of your application with

 GraalVM.